Kaituna Valley Scenic Reserve: Management

 When Forest and Bird took over management in 1957, they began removing exotic vegetation, and started planting native trees.
 They repaired boundary fences that had been destroyed by flooding, and cut a loop track through the forest.
 The Wairewa County Council created vehicle access and a grassed parking/picnic area, which for years was shaded by giant macrocarpa trees.
 Floods regularly washed away topsoil and spread weed seeds, and in the early years planted trees had to compete against lush cocksfoot grass.
-After grazing animals has been fenced out for 10 years, natural regeneration of the forest was evident.
-Forest and Bird volunteers poisoned the willows along the northern bounday and planted 120 Pittosporum tenuifolium as a shelter belt instead.
+After grazing animals had been fenced out for 10 years, natural regeneration of the forest was evident.
+Forest and Bird volunteers poisoned the willows along the northern boundary and planted 120 Pittosporum tenuifolium as a shelter belt instead.
 Planting continued each Arbor Day; in 1968 for example 500 trees, mostly karamū (Coprosma robusta), kōwhai (Sophora microphylla) and cabbage trees (Coryline australis) were planted.
 These replaced trees lost the Wahine storm in April that year, when the Kaituna River flooded the reserve and toppled large mataī trees as well as macrocarpas.